DBC-as/rje/README.md

 Experimental prototype for mobile development infrastructure for DBC

+Status: on-hold, better approach would probably be just to use microemu, and add support for GWT on that one.

 ## Goal:

 Portable layer on top of Java to target different mobile devices: